Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 - Travel—Keep a recent prescription and your medical history with you.
 Be prepared for an emergency as you would normally.
 Make allowances for changing time zones and keep your meal times as close as possible to your usual meal times.

 - In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says that you have diabetes and a list of all of your medicines.

-Pancreatitis may occur while you are using dulaglutide.
+Pancreatitis (swelling of the pancreas) may occur while you are using dulaglutide.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-dulaglutide does not cause hypoglycemia (low blood sugar).
-However, low blood sugar can occur when you use dulaglutide with other medicines that can lower blood sugar, such as insulin, metformin, or a sulfonylurea.
+Dulaglutide does not cause hypoglycemia (low blood sugar).
+However, low blood sugar can occur when you use dulaglutide with other medicines that can lower blood sugar, including insulin, metformin, or a sulfonylurea.
 Low blood sugar also can occur if you delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting.